island-rush/CapstoneSpring2018/README.md

 -sanitize comments and clean up code to be better than what jack fucking did

--mouse dragging hover over islands for popup and leave hover for
+DONE-mouse dragging hover over islands for popup and leave hover for
     only when mouse is dragging something (variable to keep track of it...) after 1 second-do the things
     if dragging out with an item on the mouse....wait 1 second and close the popup